shoes/shoes4/README.md

 ## Packaging a Shoes App

 Packaging is just a baby, so be gentle.

-If this is your first time running the packager, you'll want to `bundle install` to pull in a couple of additional gems.

 In order to package an app, you need to have the Shoes gem installed in your environment.